 I have been told that all copyrights to her books are owned by Valerie Thornton, but I don’t have anything official saying that.
 It is only word of mouth.
 I was able to find reference to Valerie Thornton as an editor of Naka’s books.
 And, Valerie taught a class on the subject at the 1996 Chain Link conference.

 If you have been confused by the term, camel, the technique is not really a stitch, per se.
 It is the act of making the stitch in a different loop than you would when you normally crochet.
 For instance, when you make a single crochet, you would normally insert your hook under the top two loops, under the front loop or under the back loop.
 But, in what has been called a “short double crochet” in Europe, you insert your hook under the horizontal bar which is located below the top loops in the back of the stitch.
 This causes the top two loops to bend over, thereby producing what looks a bit like the stockinette stitch in knitting.
 It is my understanding that the designs in Naka’s books are made from stitch patterns she created in this method of crochet.

 Below is an example of working in this technique when working in flat rows.
 I have used this stitch for years and referred to it as short single crochet.
 You can find the left-handed version of this stitch on my YouTube channel here.
-You can see one of my patterns using this stitch HERE.

 Here is an example of the short single crochet when working in the round.

 The term “Camel™ Crochet” is (or was) a trademarked term and can only be used by the author/publisher in the books.
 Therefore, it becomes very difficult to find patterns using the technique since there is no universal name for it.
 However, I have several designs published using the term “short single crochet” and it will probably become the universal term eventually.

 As I understand, there is some controversy about Camel™ Crochet and the ownership of the books and trademark.